jeffpierce/cassabon/README.md

 ## Credits

-A big shoutout to Change.org, who sponsored the development of this software, and to @pyr, author of Cyanite project, as Cassabon wouldn't be a thing without him having the idea to use Cassandra as a storage backend for carbon-style time series data.
+A big shoutout to [Change.org](https://change.org), who sponsored the development of this software, and to [@pyr](https://github.com/pyr), author of the [Cyanite](https://github.com/pyr/cyanite) project, as Cassabon wouldn't be a thing without him having the idea to use Cassandra as a storage backend for carbon-style time series data.